 Paperwork Reduction Act Statement.
-We are collecting this information in accordance with the Fixing America's Surface Transportation (FAST) Act (P.L.
-114-94), which expires in Fiscal Year 2021, and subsequent Appropriation Acts that include funding for the National Coastal Wetlands Grant Program.
+We are collecting this information in accordance with the Federal Aid in Sport Fish Restoration Act of 1950 (Dingell-Johnson Sport Fish Restoration Act), 64 Stat.
+430 as amended; 16 U.S.C.
+777-777m.
 Your response is required to obtain or retain a benefit.
-We will use the information you provide to evaluate you application for potential award of Federal funding through this program and, if awarded, to evaluate performance.
+We will use the information you provide to evaluate your application for potential award of Federal funding through this program and, if awarded, to evaluate performance.
 We may not conduct or sponsor and you are not required to respond to a collection of information unless it displays a currently valid OMB control number.
 We estimate that it will take you about 37 hours to complete an initial application, 3 hours to revise the terms of an award, and 8 hours to prepare and submit performance reports, including time to maintain records, and gather information.
 You may send comments on the burden estimate or any other aspect of this information collection to the Information Collection Clearance Officer, U.S. Fish and Wildlife Service, MS BPHC, 5275 Leesburg Pike, Falls Church, VA 22041-3803.